ericburger/crossbardocs/pages/docs/administration/router/transport/RawSocket-Transport.md

 > Note that you MUST specify the serializer to use (since RawSocket does not provide negotiation capabilities).
 If you want to support both JSON and MsgPack, you can just create two *Transports* listening on different ports or socket paths.

-RawSocket *Transports* are configured using the following parameters:
+RawSocket *Transports* are configured using the following parameters.

+### Listening Endpoint

 Parameter | Description
 ---|----